What Are Travel Documents?

 Advance Parole

-An advance parole document allows people who are in the process of adjusting their status, refugees, and asylum seekers who are applying for an immigrant visa to reenter the U.S. These people could be prevented from reentering the U.S. if they didn’t get advance parole before they left.
+An advance parole travel document allows people who are in the process of adjusting their status, refugees, and asylum seekers who are applying for an immigrant visa to reenter the U.S. These people could be prevented from reentering the U.S. if they didn’t get advance parole before they left.
 Also, their applications could be denied.

 Airlines can accept an advance parole document instead of a visa, but people with an advance parole document will still need a passport to reenter the U.S. You must apply for and receive advance parole before leaving the U.S. To apply for advance parole, file Form I-131.